mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 protocol stack on how they should be handled, in a protocol-specific way.
 These stacks may also deliver or set properties on received messages, but in the general case a received messages contains only a sequence of ordered bytes.
+Message properties include:

-### Lifetime and Partial Reliability
+ - Lifetime and Partial Reliability:

-A Message may have a "lifetime" -- a wallclock duration before which the Message must be available to the application layer at the remote end.
+   A Message may have a "lifetime" -- a wall clock duration before which the Message must be available to the application layer at the remote end.
 If a lifetime cannot be met, the Message is discarded as soon as possible.
 Messages without lifetimes are sent reliably if supported by the transport protocol stack.
 Lifetimes are also used to prioritize Message delivery.

    There is no guarantee that a Message will not be delivered after the end of its lifetime; for example, a Message delivered over a strictly reliable transport will be delivered regardless of its lifetime.
-Depending on the transport protocol stack used to transmit the message, these lifetimes may also be signaled to path elements by the underlying transport, so that path elements that realize a lifetime cannot be met can discard frames containing the Messages instead of forwarding them.
+Depending on the transport protocol stack used to transmit the message, these lifetimes may also be signalled to path elements by the underlying transport, so that path elements that realize a lifetime cannot be met can discard frames containing the Messages instead of forwarding them.

-### Priority
+ - Priority:
    Messages have a "niceness" -- a priority among other messages sent over the same Message Carrier in an unbounded hierarchy most naturally represented as a non-negative integer.
 By default, Messages are in niceness class 0, or highest priority.
 Niceness class 1 Messages will yield to niceness class 0 Messages sent over the same Carrier, class 2 to class 1, and so on.
-Niceness may be translated to a priority signal for exposure to path elements (e.g. DSCP codepoint) to allow prioritization along the path as well as at the sender and receiver.
+Niceness may be translated to a priority signal for exposure to path elements (e.g. DSCP code point) to allow prioritization along the path as well as at the sender and receiver.
 This inversion of normal schemes for expressing priority has a convenient property: priority increases as both niceness and lifetime decrease.
 A Message may have both a niceness and a lifetime -- Messages with higher niceness classes will yield to lower classes if resource constraints mean only one can meet the lifetime.

-### Dependence
+ - Dependence:
    A Message may have "antecedents" -- other Messages on which it depends, which must be delivered before it (the "successor") is delivered.
    The sending transport uses deadlines, niceness, and antecedents, along with information about the properties of the Paths available, to determine when to send which Message down which Path.

-### Idempotence
+ - Idempotence:
    A sending application may mark a Message as "idempotent" to signal to the underlying transport protocol stack that its application semantics make it safe to send in situations that may cause it to be received more than once (i.e., for 0-RTT session resumption as in TCP Fast Open, TLS 1.3, and QUIC).

-### Immediacy
+ - Immediacy:
    A sending application may mark a Message as "immediate" to signal to the underlying transport protocol stack that its application semantics require it to be placed in a single packet, on its own, instead of waiting to be combined with other messages or parts thereof (i.e., for media transports and interactive sessions with small messages).

-### Additional Events

-Senders may also be asynchronously notified of three events on Messages they have sent: that the Message has been transmitted, that the Message has been acknowledged by the receiver, or that the Message has expired before transmission/acknowledgment.
+Senders may also be asynchronously notified of three events on Messages they have sent: that the Message has been transmitted, that the Message has been acknowledged by the receiver, or that the Message has expired before transmission/acknowledgement.
 Not all transport protocol stacks will support all of these events.

 ## Association